 Before we get into it, we’re going to discuss all the reasons why you should write thank you cards after having your baby shower.

-At the end, we're going to show you some sample baby shower thank you notes to get you started.
+In the end, we’re going to show you some sample baby shower thank you notes to get you started.

 Writing Baby Shower Thank You Cards